salman7636/Clinical-Notes-Classification/README.md

-# Project Title
+# Project Title :

 Clinical Notes Classification Using Deep Learning

-# Problem Statement:
+# Problem Statement :

 Healthcare systems generate a large volume of unstructured clinical notes such as diagnosis reports, prescriptions, lab reports, discharge summaries, and progress notes.
 Manually classifying these notes is time-consuming, error-prone, and inefficient.
 There is a need for an automated system that can accurately classify clinical notes into appropriate categories using artificial intelligence techniques.